0xDeadcell/siem_lab_manager/README.md

 - [x] Add the option to compress VM files with LZMA2
 - [x] Add a feature to download VMs from Google Drive
 - [x] Add a feature to extract zipped (*.7z) VMs
+- [ ] Add multi-threading for VM download operations
 - [ ] Add an option to output the IP address and the VMnet Interface
 - [ ] Generate a Network Map based off the IP addresses, VMnet Interfaces and OS of Guests

 ## Known Issues
 1. Certain Linux VMs won't power off with the stop command:

     Solutions:
     - Option 1: Stop the VM manually
     - Option 2: Change the line where it says: vm.stop(mode='soft') to vm.stop(mode='hard')

+2. Some VMs aren't being downloaded, or an error saying "invalid link" is appearing
-2. When downloading a VM through Google Drive (by specifying `--download_homelab prebuilt_labs\recommended_lab_links.txt`), rate limiting may occur if a file has been downloaded more than a certain amount within 24 hours.
+    Details: When downloading a VM through Google Drive (by specifying `--download_homelab prebuilt_labs\recommended_lab_links.txt`), rate limiting may occur if a file has been downloaded more than a certain amount within 24 hours.

     Solutions:
     - Option 1: Run your command with `--download_homelab_onedrive prebuilt_labs\onedrive_recommended_lab_links.txt` option, this will attempt to download the lab via OneDrive instead of Google Drive which has less severe rate limiting
     - Option 2: Wait a few hours and try again (you can remove links from recommended_lab_links.txt that have already been downloaded)
     - Option 3: Please reach out to me, and I'll share a direct link to the VM(s) with you

 ## Installation Steps